-Future Directions International Bond Fund is an Australian Registered Scheme. ipac Asset Management Limited, the responsible entity of the Scheme, is incorporated and domiciled in Australia.
+Future Directions International Bond Fund is an Australian Registered Scheme.
+The Responsible Entity of the Scheme is incorporated and domiciled in Australia.

-The registered office of the Responsible Entity is located at 33 Alfred Street, Sydney, NSW 2000.
+The registered office of the Responsible Entity is located at Level 29, 50 Bridge Street, Sydney, NSW 2000.